-L-Carnitine is a quaternary ammonium compound (CAS 541-15-1) biosynthesized from lysine and methionine, molecular weight 161.2 Da.
-It transports long-chain fatty acids into mitochondria for beta-oxidation.
-Research examines its role in cellular energy metabolism and lipid utilization.
+L-Carnitine is a quaternary ammonium compound (CAS 541-15-1), molecular weight 161.2 Da.
+Research examines its biochemical role in mitochondrial fatty-acid transport and cellular energy metabolism.
 Research compound — not for human use.

 Compound Specifications